Japan Subway Systems

 Tokyo Metro operated lines are: Chiyoda Line, Ginza Line, Fukutoshin Line, Hanzomon Line, Hibiya Line, Marunouchi Line, Nanboku Line, Tozai Line and Yurakucho Line.

 Ticket prices for the subway in Tokyo start at 160 yen, but if you are spending any time in Tokyo it would be wise to invest in a PASMO or SUICA rechargeable card to ease connections between the two systems and save on the wait for buying tickets.
+All rechargeable IC cards in Japan can now be used throughout the country, thus a SUICA card can be used on the Nagoya, Osaka and Kyoto subways etc.

 Changing lines may involve a long walk - sometimes even going up to street level and walking a few hundred meters to the connecting station.